A doctor falsely told lawmakers vaccines magnetize people: ‘They can put a key on their forehead. It sticks.’

-“I’m sure you’ve seen the pictures all over the Internet of people who have had these shots and now they’re magnetized.”
-Tenpenny said.
+“I’m sure you’ve seen the pictures all over the Internet of people who have had these shots and now they’re magnetized,” Tenpenny said.
 “They can put a key on their forehead.
 It sticks.
 They can put spoons and forks all over them and they can stick, because now we think that there’s a metal piece to that.”

 Her baseless remarks — which also suggested that vaccines “interface” with 5G cellular towers — didn’t elicit strong pushback from legislators, who were listening to testimony in favor of a bill that would prevent businesses or the government from requiring proof of vaccination.